If you want to know how to write an amazing article, you will love these notes I am about to share with you.

 - The spellings and grammar are generally good.

-When reading the above sample, you would have hardly seen any spelling mistake (which is great).
+When reading the above sample, you would have hardly seen any spelling mistakes (which is great).

 Remember that spelling mistakes can really hurt your marks (especially, if it is a silly one).
 The candidates choice of words is understandable.